Is Kauai's Glass Beach as colourful as I imagined? There was only one way to find out.

 There are tears of sadness, tears of joy, and then there's a kind of tears that are much harder to come by.
 "Mermaid Tears", better known as beach glass or sea glass, are gorgeous little gems of colour, tumbled into a soothing smoothness thanks to decades in the ocean, before surfacing on a beach to bask in the sun.

-Prized by artists and jewelry markers, beautiful beach glass also makes for a wonderful travel quest and souvenir.
+Prized by artists and jewelry markers, beautiful beach glass (or sea glass, if you will) also makes for a wonderful travel quest and souvenir.
 I've collected tiny pieces of it from all over the world, so when I heard about a remote beach on the Hawaiian island of Kauai that was absolutely covered in beach glass, I knew I had to see it for myself.
+I had to explore Glass Beach Kauai.

 Articles about Kauai like to claim that Glass Beach, located in Port Allen on the island's south shore, is an undiscovered gem, never mentioned in guidebooks.
-But it was listed in all the guidebooks I consulted and, for a small beach, there were plenty of people there when we visited both times.
-And Glass Beach is popular enough that you've likely already seen photos of it - in a heavily doctored form.
+But it was listed in all the guidebooks I consulted (including my trusty Lonely Planet guide) and, for a small beach, there were plenty of people there when we visited both times.
+And Glass Beach Kauai is popular enough that you've likely already seen photos of it - in a heavily doctored form.
 Photo sites like Pinterest are chock full of altered images of Glass Beach, showing marble sized hunks of red, blue, orange, and purple beach glass.

 So what does Glass Beach really look like?
 Well, the first impressions aren't too promising.
 To get there, you need to turn down the road to the main commercial pier of Port Allen, passing the headquarters of numerous ocean excursion operators.
 You'll reach Glass Beach by taking the last turn on the left before the pier road ends.
 You'll drive for about one minute, passing numerous unattractive industrial buildings.
 Then the road curves slightly to the right and becomes unpaved and a bit bumpy.
 There's some limited parking for about a dozen cars or so at the edge of what - at first- looks like just another ordinary beach.

 On closer examination, I realize that the 'sand' I'm walking on is actually glass - millions upon millions of tiny pieces of beach glass, all just a few millimeters wide.
 The result of the favorable ocean currents from an old dump site, all this glass is the result of drinking bottles, cosmetic containers, broken up glass from car tail lights, bottles, and medical vials that were smashed and sanded by the sea.
-The tiny pebbles of the real Glass Beach are a far cry from the doctored photos of Pinterest but it only made our search all the more challenging and exciting.
+The tiny pebbles of the real Glass Beach Kauai are a far cry from the doctored photos of Pinterest but it only made our search all the more challenging and exciting.
+Already, I could see why it was one of the best free activities on Kauai.

 I've read that in decades past the beach offered up much more than tiny granules and dedicated combers would routinely net much larger pieces.
 During our visit the largest pieces we found were about the size of a nickel, and then only in the pedestrian shades of white, green, and brown - all of the most common colours!